 Estate Agency fee.
 Most of the property agents in the Costa del Sol charge a commission between 4% and 6% + IVA.
 This will come off the sale price, so you won’t be requested to make any payment on account (only a few Agencies will ask you to pay some money to list your property in their magazines).

 Lawyer fee.
-The standard fee that most lawyers charge for advising clients during the entire process of selling a properly in Spain is 1% + IVA on the sale price, but law firms usually offer better rates when the sale price is high.
+The standard fee that most lawyers charge for advising clients during the entire process of selling a properly in Spain is 1% + IVA on the sale price, and most of them applies minimums and, sometimes, maximums.
+Some law firms, like ourselves, offer better rates when the sale price is high.
 It is advisable to contact a lawyer at the early stages of a sale.
 They will confirm their fees and will also inform you about taxes, etc.

 Certificate of Energy Performance.
 This has been compulsory in Spain since 2013, this is something you need to arrange BEFORE you put your property on the market.
 You can be fined for advertising your property for sale (or long term rent) without this Certificate.
-It can cost between 80 and 200 Euros.
+It can cost between 80 and 180 Euros for an apartment and between 180 and 300 for a villa (approx,).
 You can ask your property agent to organise this for you.

 Finally, some tips from Bravo Legal, for those thinking of selling their property in Spain: